talkxo/rishiraj-blog-machine/_pages/colophon.md

 The website layout draws inspiration from the innovative design of **Nikita Sobolev**.
 This design approach helps create an intuitive, user‑friendly and aesthetically pleasing interface for reading.

-Fonts are hosted on [Google Fonts](https://fonts.google.com/); my favorites are **Nunito Sans** for the title and **Source Sans 3** for the body.
+Fonts are hosted on [Google Fonts](https://fonts.google.com/); we use **Source Sans 3** across the site.
 We also use a small script from Soopr to allow easy and efficient content sharing.